ros-controls/roadmap/design_drafts/hardware_interface.md

 ### Sensor Hardware

-A sensor in a robotic system is represented with the `SesorHardware` class.
+A sensor in a robotic system is represented with the `SensorHardware` class.
 Only data reading is possible from this type of hardware.
 Therefore no resource conflict is possible, and it will not be checked.